Frequently Asked Questions

 What are some typical accommodations for students with disabilities in college?

-Academic accommodations are determined on a case-by-case basis by the coordinator of disability services.
-The coordinator reads the submitted documentation provided by your qualified practitioner and meets with you in order to make this determination.
+Academic accommodations are determined on a case-by-case basis by the director of Student Accessibility Services.
+The director reviews the submitted documentation provided by a qualified practitioner and meets with the student in order to make this determination.

-Some examples of accommodations for students with disabilities includes:
+Some examples of accommodations for students with disabilities include:

 - Extended time on exams

-- Based upon the documentation provided to the coordinator, it is possible that extended time on an exam will be a reasonable accommodation.
-In most cases extended time is double time, depending upon documentation of disability.
+- Based upon the documentation provided, it is possible that extended time on an exam will be a reasonable accommodation.

 - Whenever possible, exam accommodations of extended time should be administered through the specific academic department.
-When this is not possible, students and faculty can request assistance from the Disability Office.
+When this is not possible, students and faculty can request assistance from Student Accessibility Services.

 - Computer access for written work and essay exams

-If a student has the accommodation of computer access for exams, computer access should be made available through the specific academic department or the Disability Office.
+If a student has the accommodation of computer access for exams, computer access should be made available through the specific academic department or Student Accessibility Services.
 Students are not allowed to use their own laptops for exams without permission from their faculty member.

 - Classroom relocation